A $K$-theoretical invariant and bifurcation for a parameterized family of functionals: Spectral flow and Index bundle

-\paragraph{The Index bundle.} Given a continuous path of bounded Fredholm operators $L \colon X \to \Fred(\mathscr H)$ we can associate a homotopy invariant called {\em analytical index\/} or {\em index bundle\/} which is represented by a stable equivalence class of bundles as follows.
+Given a compact space $X$ we will denote with $\KK(X)$ the Grothendieck group of complex virtual vector bundle over $X$.
+By construction $\KK(X)$ is the group completion of the abelian semigroup $\Vect(X)$ of all complex vector bundle over $X$.
+Every element in $\KK(X)$ can be written as a difference $[A]-[B]$, where $[A]$ denotes the class of $A \in \Vect(X)$.
+Following \cite{AtiSin69} for any continuous path $L \colon X \to \Fred(\mathscr H)$ where $\Fred(\mathscr H)$ denotes the set of all complex linear bounded Fredholm operators we can associate a homotopy invariant called the {\em index bundle\/} as follows.
 By compactness of $X$, there exists a finite dimensional subspace $V$ of $\mathscr H$ transverse to the family $L$ meaning that

 Thus the set